near/nft-bid-market/quick-reference.md

 ```
 In our case, this call happens less than 15 minutes before the end of the auction, thus the auction is extended.

+A bid for an auction can't be deleted.

 If `ALICE` had called `auction_add_bid` with deposit more or equal to `buy_out_price`, she would have automatically bought it.
 In this case the auction would have ended ahead of time.
 ```bash
 near call $MARKET_CONTRACT_ID auction_add_bid '{"auction_id": "2", "token_type": "near"}' --accountId $ALICE --depositYocto 10400000000